FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/parallel/index.md

 ----------

-FISCO BCOS has a comprehensive parallel processing design to improve transaction processing performance.。According to**parallel granularity**From fine to coarse division, its parallel mechanism can be divided into:
+FISCO BCOS has a comprehensive parallel processing design to improve transaction processing performance。According to**parallel granularity**From fine to coarse division, its parallel mechanism can be divided into:

 * **Transaction**The parallel: DAG transaction parallel, pipeline parallel